-Displacement, drowning and disaster risk-reduction: Monsoon season arrives in Bangladesh
+Displacement, drowning and disaster risk-reduction during the Monsoon season

 Bangladesh is frequently cited as one of the most vulnerable countries to climate change because of its disadvantageous geographic location; flat and low-lying topography; high population density; high levels of poverty; reliance of many livelihoods on climate sensitive sectors, particularly agriculture and fisheries.
 Moreover, with the onset of monsoon season, the destructive impacts of heavy monsoon rainfall are once again being experienced throughout the country.
 According to the ‘Global Report on Internal Displacement 2021’, published in May by the Internal Displacement Monitoring Centre (IDMC), approximately 4.4 million people became internally displaced in Bangladesh last year largely due to natural disasters including cyclones and monsoon floods.
 The report also revealed that Cyclone Amphan, which hit the country in May 2021, caused around 2.5 million people to become internally displaced in Bangladesh, primarily in the form of pre-emptive evacuations.